devidokoro/Roll-a-ball/README.md

 First Unity Project.
-Control your Ball to collect all 8 Gold Cubes and avoid the Red Enemy Block.
+Collect Fruits and beat the Ghost Boss
+Player has 3 lives

+Movement:
-Movement: WASD or Arrow Keys
+WASD or Arrow Keys
+Shift to Dash
+Spacebar to Jump
+Escape to Pause

-After pressing Play, click on the game window once to lock the cursor.
+Click game window once to lock the cursor